 ‘Surfing’ – a broad term

 For me, surfing encompasses many different elements.
-‘Surfing’ in the broadest sense of the word is simply about riding waves; simpler than that, it’s the act of sliding across water (even snow –which is only frozen H2O after all).
+‘Surfing’ in the broadest sense of the term is simply about riding waves; simpler than that, it’s the act of sliding across water (even snow – which is only frozen H2O after all).
 As to what craft I choose – it doesn’t matter – I pick my ‘tool for the job’ based on the conditions I’m faced with on the day.

 During my ‘yoof’ I was typical in that if it wasn’t a surfboard then I wasn’t interested.
 These days I’m a lot more open minded, stemming largely from spending time at flat water venues – utilising what I had to hand was the only way to get my fix.